ossf/scorecard/docs/checks.md

 ## Code-Review

 This check tries to determine if a project requires code review before pull requests are merged.
-Reviewing code improves quality of code in general.
+Reviewing code improves the quality of code in general.
 In addition, it ensures compromised contributors cannot intentionally inject malicious code.
 A low score is therefore considered `High` risk.
-The check first tries to detect if Branch-Protection is enabled on the default branch and the number of reviewers is at least 1.
+The check first tries to detect if Branch-Protection is enabled on the default branch ,and the number of reviewers is at least 1.
 If this fails, it checks if the recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
 It also performs similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and Gerrit ("Reviewed-on" and "Reviewed-by").

 **Remediation steps**
 - Follow security best practices by performing strict code reviews for every new pull request.